codeus-de/Blazor-Learnings/README.md

 ## Deployment
 ### Copy additional files
-If the project contains additional files (e.g. a .xml configuration file) one can simply add a new <ItemGroup> section to the project file.
+Not specific to blazor: If the project contains additional files (e.g. a .xml configuration file) one can simply add a new <ItemGroup> section to the project file.
 One example that copies the single file MyConfig.xml to a sub folder ConfigFiles:

     <ItemGroup>
       <_CustomFiles Include="$(MSBuildProjectDirectory)/MyConfig.xml" />